Meet the Elder: Cheryl Whigham

 The most rewarding thing about being an elder is taking part in the decisions that drive our church.
 We have a great Session.
 The members are all focused on the right decisions for the church as a whole.
 During this trying time with the COVID 19 scare, we have made decisions for all of us to remain safe even though it may appear that we’re moving too slowly with reopening.
 Certainly, we trust God that He will keep us safe but I think He gave us the brains to use the safety precautions that He’s created.

-What is the most challenging issue as an Elder & how was it resolved?
+What is the most challenging issue as an Elder and how was it resolved?

 The most challenging time during serving on this committee was the James Montgomery Party to honor him at the Fair Grounds.
 It was also one of the most satisfying times to see our church come together for this common reason.
 Everybody pitched in and took part.
 It was amazing how well it turned out and it proved how far this church can go together.